renebarto/baremetal/doc/08-timer.md

 54: private:
 55:     IMemoryAccess& m_memoryAccess;
 56:
-57:     /// @brief Constructs a default Timer instance (a singleton).
+57:     // Constructs a default Timer instance (a singleton).
 Note that the constructor is private, so GetTimer() is needed to instantiate the Timer.
 58:     Timer();
 59:
 60: public:
-61:     /// @brief Constructs a specialized Timer instance with a custom IMemoryAccess instance.
+61:     // Constructs a specialized Timer instance with a custom IMemoryAccess instance.
 This is intended for testing.
 62:     Timer(IMemoryAccess& memoryAccess);
 63:
-64:     /// @brief Wait for specified number of NOP statements.
+64:     // Wait for specified number of NOP statements.
 Busy wait
 65:     /// @param numCycles    Wait time in cycles
 66:     static void WaitCycles(uint32 numCycles);
 67: